anupamkliv/bdd100k/README.md

 ```
 ## Running tests

-Various unit tests and bench tests are available in the `test` directory.
-To run any tests, run the following command from the root directory:
+An example of test case is available in the `test` directory.
+To run the test, run the following command from the root directory:

 ```
 python -m test.unittests